danfitz/onlineCourses/cSharpIntermediate/1-classes.md

 Notice how we use the `static` access modifier to set a static member!

-**Pro tip**: We use static members when the concept we are representing is a **singleton**,i.e., it only needs one place in memory and not duplicates.
+**Pro tip**: We use static members when the concept we are representing is a **singleton**, i.e., it only needs one place in memory and not duplicates.
 For example, `DateTime.Now` only needs one instance.
 It's redundant to duplicate the current time in different objects.

 ## Constructors